 11. In an event of a significant delay Auric Air will provide refreshments/meals appropriate to the length of delay.
 In an event the delay leads to an overnight then Auric Air will provide a maximum of USD 80 per passenger to cover over-night accommodation and meals.
 Auric Air will not have responsibility for any other direct or indirect costs resulting from the delay.

 12. Reservations must be modified or cancelled at-least 48 hours before scheduled flight departure time.
 Fare difference may be applicable at the time of modification.

 13. Confirmed tickets for flights on all sectors with exception of flights between Game Reserves, Conservation Areas and National Parks attract a penalty of 50% for cancellations or amendments within 48 hours of departure time and a penalty of 100% for cancellations or amendments within 24 hours of scheduled departure time.
 100% Penalty is applicable for NO SHOW passengers.

-14. Confirmed tickets for flights to and from National Parks, Conservation Areas and Game Reserves attract a penalty of 50% if cancelled or amended within 14 Days of departure date and a penalty of 100% if cancelled or amended within 7 Days of departure date.
+14. Confirmed tickets for flights to and from National Parks, Conservation Areas and Game Reserves attract a penalty of 100% if cancelled or amended within 48 hours of departure time.
 100% Penalty is applicable for NO SHOW passengers.